antonvaldez/antonvaldez/README.md

 ---

-> 💡 *"Can I say something?
-I'm the type of person that if you ask me a question and I don't know the answer, I'm gonna tell you that I don't know.
+> *"I'm the type of person that if you ask me a question and I don't know the answer, I'm gonna tell you that I don't know.
 But I bet you what: I know how to find the answer, and I will find the answer."*
 > — *Chris Gardner,* *The Pursuit of Happyness (2006)*